muon-rw/mmc-upgrade-guide/README.md

 ### 1. First, we need to get the seed from your old world.
 (If you already have this for some reason, skip to the next step.)
-- To find this easily if your v26.5 world is still running, you can use the `/seed` command in-game if you have cheats enabled or Op permissions.
+- To find this easily if your v26.5 (or older) world is still running, you can use the `/seed` command in-game if you have cheats enabled or Op permissions.
 - Otherwise, inside the world folder, open up the **level.dat** file using NBT Studio, and you can find the seed as one of the values in **Data\WorldGenSettings**

 [image]